wuuconix/wastebin/data/hello.md

 This is [wastebin](https://github.com/wuuconix/wastebin) written by [wuuconix](https://github.com/wuuconix).

-In wastebin, you can preview hihglighted code!
+In wastebin, you can preview `hihglighted code`!

 ```ts
 const gretting: string = "hello world"